About the Club

 this very active group.

-Premier Annual Event: Brits on the Beach on the third or
+Premier Annual Event: Brits on the Beach on the second or third Sunday in July at Transfer Beach in Ladysmith.

 Contact Information: Check the website for current contact information.